R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Pitfalls in Reproducibility and Evaluation

 Figure~\ref{fig:duplicates} illustrates the proportion of unique samples in the datasets after the deduplication process in both experimental settings.
 Ideally, this fraction would be 1 for both malware and benign apps, indicating no duplicates.
 However, our analysis shows that many duplicates are present, with varying degrees across different splits.
 Notably, around 50\% of the training set for the Drebin and APIGraph datasets consists of duplicate samples in benign and malware categories.

-In the validation and test sets, we observe two key patterns regarding duplicates.
+We observe two key patterns regarding duplicates in the validation and test sets.
 First, the fraction of duplicate samples varies monthly.
 Second, malware samples tend to contain more duplicates than benign samples, with certain months particularly affected.
-For instance, in the first test month of the Drebin dataset (July 2020), only 6.30\% of malware samples are unique in the offline-learning setting, and 9.96\% are unique in the active-learning setting.
-This significantly changes the benign-to-malware sample ratio in the deduplicated dataset.
-Initially, the ratio for this month was 8.81, but it increased to 62.45 for offline learning and 50.65 for active learning deduplication.
+For instance, in the first test month of the Drebin dataset (July 2020), only 6.30\% of malware samples are unique in the offline-learning setting, and 9.96\% are unique in the continuous-learning setting.

-We demonstrate in Sections~\ref{sec-offline-res} and~\ref{sec-active-res} how the presence of duplicates can undermine the replicability of reported results in Android malware detection, leading to biased evaluations of model performance.